A ketogenic diet requires you to pay close attention to the food choices you make each day.

 Some people like to replace bread with lettuce wraps for their burgers or sandwiches.

-There are also keto breads available at the grocery store that are made with nut flours or other low carb flours.
+There are also keto breads available at the grocery store that are made with nut flours or other low-carb flour.

 A lot of people like to bake their own keto diet foods.
 Making your own homemade keto bread is a great place to start.